 - Identify your target audience/customers and define how to best reach them.

 - Develop a structured approach to building products and services that satisfy customers’ needs.

 Ultimately, your marketing plan acts as a reference document that will hold you accountable and help you execute your marketing strategy.

 Best Practices for Creating a Strategic Marketing Plan

 You can elevate the utility of your marketing plan by taking extra time to add elements and perform in-depth analysis of your audience, brand, and budget.
 Below are some tactical and analytical tips that will help you get the most out of your marketing strategy planning:

-Understand your audience.
+- Understand your audience.
 A successful marketing campaign hinges on being able to connect your message with your target market.
 Use Google Analytics or another engagement analysis platform to identify your audience and their behavior, and consider creating audience personas so that you know who you are producing content for.
-In addition, learn your buyer’s purchase cycle — how, when, where, and why your customer base buys — and the type of content they consume at each stage of the cycle.
-For reference, a simplified breakdown of the typical buyer’s cycle follows these three stages:

 You can also tap into several accessory activities to strengthen your marketing planning.
 These include the following:

-Strengthen Your Marketing Strategy and Plan with Smartsheet
+Improve Your Marketing Strategy and Plan with Smartsheet for Marketing

 The best marketing teams know the importance of effective campaign management, consistent creative operations, and powerful event logistics -- and Smartsheet helps you deliver on all three so you can be more effective and achieve more.